Russians Celebrate 60 Years Since Historic Gagarin Spaceflight - UrduPoint

 In a major blow, Russia last year lost its monopoly for manned ISS launches after reusable rockets from Elon Musk's Space X, carrying NASA astronauts, successfully docked at the space station.

-Rogozin has set a series of ambitious goals for Roscosmos in recent years, despite funding cuts to the space programme.

-He said Monday that Russia was "on the cusp of very important changes" that will see next-generation spacecraft and lunar missions.
+He added that Russia was "on the cusp of very important changes" that will see next-generation spacecraft and lunar missions.

 "We believe in our space, in Russian space," he said.